Fee payment deadline is today, May 21. More

 2. Placement tests are administered in the Student Success Testing Center, Aquinas Hall, Room 002.
 See the COMPASS web site for specific hours and sample questions.

 3. To register to take the A2 Admission Exam, contact the Testing and Talent Assessment Center at (614) 287-5750.
-The initial cost of the exam is $45 payable at the Cashier Office, Rhodes Hall.
+The initial cost of the exam is $50 ($55 beginning in August 1, 2014) payable at the Cashier Office, Rhodes Hall.
 The cost to repeat the exam is $65.
+Detailed instructions and payment forms are available as a PDF.
 On the day of the test, bring a picture ID and paid receipt to the Testing and Talent Assessment Center, Center for Workforce Development, Room 223.
 Retesting eligibility begins 6 months from the date of the previous A2 exam.
 The A2 exam may be taken a maximum of 2 times.
 A2 exam scores from other schools will not be accepted.
-The Nursing Program will maintain scores for a period of 4 years.

 4. Contact the Records and Registration Office, Room 201, Madison Hall, (614) 287-2658, for information about the processing of college transfer credit from other institutions of higher education.

-5. Applicants currently licensed as Practical Nurses should refer to “Admission Procedure to Associate Degree Nursing program for Licensed Practical Nurses (LPNs)” available from the Nursing Program or online at www.cscc.edu/nursing.
+5. Applicants currently licensed as Practical Nurses should refer to “Admission Procedure to Associate Degree Nursing program for Licensed Practical Nurses (LPNs)."
+LPN to RN information

-6. Applicants for admission from another program preparing students to take NCLEX-RN should refer to Nursing Procedure for Transfer Students.
-The information is available from the Nursing Program.
+6. Applicants for admission from another program preparing students to take NCLEX-RN should contact the Nursing Program for more information at 614-287-2606.

 From the Ohio Revised Code Chapter 4723.09 License Application: